Papua New Guinea Human Rights 2017 Report April 2018

 e.
 Acceptable Conditions of Work

-The law regulates minimum wage levels, allowances, rest periods, holiday leave, and overtime.
+The minimum wage was 3.50 kina ($1.10) per hour for all workers.
+The law regulates minimum wage levels, allowances, rest periods, holiday leave, and overtime work.
 The law limits the workweek to 42 hours per week in urban areas and 44 hours per week in rural areas, and it provides for premium pay for overtime work.
-The law provides for at least one rest period of 24 consecutive hours every week.
-Although the DLIR and the courts attempted to enforce the law, they were not effective.
+Labor laws do not apply to workers in the informal sector.

 The DLIR is responsible for enforcing the law regarding minimum wage and work hours and occupational safety and health.
 The DLIR sets occupational safety and health standards and is required by law to inspect work sites on a regular basis.
 Due to a lack of resources, however, inspections took place only when requested by workers or unions.
 They are entitled to wages while the inspection takes place, although the law does not specify further protection for employees who seek to remove themselves from conditions they deem hazardous.
 The number of occupational health and safety and industrial relations inspectors was insufficient to enforce compliance.
 Although the DLIR and the courts attempted to enforce the law regarding minimum wage and hours of work, they were not effective, in part because penalties were insufficient to deter violations.
 In the case of a second or subsequent, continuing offense, the employer is liable for a fine for each day or part of a day for which the offense continues.
 Where an employer fails to obey an order, direction, or requirement, the court may order imprisonment of the offender until the directive is obeyed.